A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Combinatorial HHS

 We first state Theorem~\ref{thm:hhs_links} and supply tools for its proof.
-In Subsection~\ref{subsec:user}, we'll explain how these tools work, via an explicit example; it might be instructive for the reader to refer to that for motivation.
+In Subsection~\ref{subsec:user}, we illustrate how these tools work, via an explicit example (Section~\ref{subsub:AFP}); it might be instructive for the reader to refer to that for motivation.